twfb/GitClone/README.md

 # git-clone
-Download zip file and extract
+Git clone by downloading zip and decompressing it

 ## Installation
 python version need > 2.7.9